brownd1978/KinKal_to_UPS/README.md

 # KinKal_to_UPS
 Tools to build the KinKal package and install it in UPS.

-# Introduction
+## Introduction

-There are two basic ways to use this package:
+There are two extreme ways to use this package:
   1) If you already have an exisiting build, you can create a UPS repository and install the existing build there.
   2) Start with nothing, clone, checkout, and, for both build prof and debug, build, test and install.

+There are command line options to choose intermediate amounts of work.

 ## Instructions for case 1

-The simplest example for is that you have a working directory that contains 2 directories:
+The simplest example is that you have a working directory that contains 2 directories:

   KinKal build_debug